UK speed cameras explained

 The first speed camera appeared in the UK in 1991 on the M40 motorway in West London.
 The cameras used rolls of film, which had to be developed and processed, and this also meant that there was a limit on how many speeders they could catch - it's thought that the first camera used up its 400-exposure roll in 40 minutes after it was first switched on.

-Over the years, new tech has been introduced, including forward-facing cameras and digital technology - so there's no more need to change rolls of film, and means live cameras can be operated 24/7, uploading images directly to a central control room.
-Average speed cameras have also been introduced to monitor vehicle speed over longer distances, rather than just in one location, while traffic light and wrong-turn cameras have also been introduced.
+Over the years, the network was upgraded with technology such as forward-facing and digital cameras - meaning no more need to change rolls of film.
+Modern live cameras can be operated 24/7, uploading images directly to a central control room.
+Average speed cameras have also been introduced to monitor vehicle speed over longer distances, rather than just in one location, while traffic light and wrong-turn cameras are also common.

-We've also seen the introduction of cameras that no longer need a flash to snap speeding vehicles at night, while the latest mobile cameras operate over far longer distances than before.
-In this instance, if you're speeding, the mobile camera could well have spotted you long before you've spotted it.
+Technological improvements have also resulted in the introduction of cameras that no longer need a flash to snap speeding vehicles at night.
+Another development is the latest mobile cameras now being able to operate over far longer distances than before.
+If you're speeding, a modern mobile camera could well have spotted you long before you've spotted it.

 UK speed camera types explained